see ANNE BlOUNT

 DOROTHY LOCKE (d.1576+)

 Dorothy Locke was the daughter of Sir William Locke or Lok of London (1480-August 24, 1550), a mercer who also served as an occasional agent for the Crown in France and Flanders, and his second wife, Katherine Cook (d.
 October 14, 1537).
 She married Otwell Hill of Rochdale, Lancashire and London (d.1543), a mercer and the bother of Richard Hill, also a mercer, who married Dorothy’s youngest sister, Elizabeth.
 In his will, Otwell left gold rings to his parents-in-law.
 By a license dated January 13, 1545, Dorothy married John Cosworth of London and Cosworth, Cornwall (d.
 December 1575).
-He retired from his business as a London mercer when he was appointed receiver general of the Duchy of Cornwall by Queen Mary.
-By her second husband, Dorothy had seven sons, including Edward (d.c.1640), Thomas (d.c.1590), and Michael (d.1590+), and one daughter.
-Five of her children were still living in 1575.
-In his will, dated August 1575 and proved March 5, 1576, Cosworth left Dorothy £1000, an annuity of £120, the profits of his tin works, and two furnished rooms in his house in Cosworth.
-She was also to be his executor if their son Thomas refused.
+Their eight children included Edward (d.c.1640), Thomas (d.c.1590), and Michael (d.1590+), and one daughter.
+Five of them were still living in 1575.
+Cosworth retired from his business as a London mercer when he was appointed receiver general of the Duchy of Cornwall by Queen Mary.
+His will, dated August 1575 and proved March 5, 1576, left Dorothy £1000, an annuity of £120, the profits of his tin works, and two furnished rooms in his house in Cosworth.
+She was to be his executor if their son Thomas refused.
 If she remarried, she was to return £500 to the estate.

 ELIZABETH LOCKE (August 3, 1535-c.1581)

 Elizabeth Locke or Lok was the youngest daughter of William Locke or Lok (1480-August 24, 1550), a mercer who also served as an occasional agent for the Crown in France and Flanders, and his second wife, Katherine Cook (d.
 October 14, 1537).
 She married Richard Hill (c.1527-1568), a mercer who lived in Milk Street, London.
 They had thirteen children, including Katherine, Elizabeth, Margaret, Rowland, Otwell, Mary (1562-November 1655), and Anne.
-According to Mary Prior in “Reviled and crucified marriages: the position of Tudor bishops’ wives,” in Women in English Society 1500-1800 (edited by Mary Prior), Elizabeth went into exile in Antwerp during the reign of Queen Mary with her sister Rose.
+According to Mary Prior in “Reviled and crucified marriages: the position of Tudor bishops’ wives,” in Women in English Society 1500-1800 (edited by Mary Prior), Elizabeth was in exile in Antwerp with her sister Rose during the reign of Queen Mary.
 At the end of 1569 or the beginning of 1570, she married Nicholas Bullingham, bishop of Lincoln (1511?-1576).
 He became bishop of Worcester in 1571.
 Bullingham already had two sons by his first wife, Margaret Sutton (d.1566) and had a third son, John, with Elizabeth.
 Some, if not all, of his stepchildren lived with the family in Worcester from June 1571 until Bullingham died in May 1576.

 see ELIZABETH FARTHING